Cincinnati Bell's Q1 Good Enough To Stay Long

 Management appeared to chalk the results up to weaker hardware sales - which generally are lower-margin anyway - and a transition to cloud demand.
 Expansion costs as CBB expands its footprint - driven in part by the ~$10 million acquisition of Michigan-based Suntel, which closed during Q1 - appear to have offset that seeming benefit to margins.

 But COO (and soon-to-be CEO) Leigh Fox also pointed to "additional in-sourcing of IT professionals" among clients - a seemingly long-term headwind to growth in the segment.
 Cloud revenue did rise 34% year-over-year, offsetting (and explaining) some of the hardware weakness.
 And Fox made an intriguing point on the call, noting that CBB's UCaaS (Unified Communications as a Service) revenue was about one-third of that of 8x8 (NASDAQ:EGHT).
 That company has an enterprise value right about $1 billion and an EV/revenue multiple about 4x.
-I wouldn't read that multiple across to CBB - 8x8 is growing at 20%+ against "mid teens" for CBB and the CBTS IT subsidiary - but it does show potential valuation possibilities if the strategy in IT Services and Hardware plays out.
+I wouldn't read that multiple across to CBB - 8x8 is growing at 20%+ against "mid-teens" for CBB and the CBTS IT subsidiary - but it does show potential valuation possibilities if the strategy in IT Services and Hardware plays out.

 The question is whether that strategy is playing out, and if Q1 margin weakness was just a matter of expanding distribution and sales, as Fox argued on the Q1 call.
 UCaaS is a crowded space (RingCentral (NYSE:RNG) and ShoreTel (NASDAQ:SHOR), among many others, have a presence) and CBTS already has high penetration within the Cincinnati metro.
 Expanding into adjacent states makes sense - but isn't a foolproof strategy.
 Getting margins normalized over the rest of the year, and showing early returns from the geographic expansion, would be a nice boost to the bull case as the year plays out.